benoitrauturier/Term-paper_ScpoCompEcon/README.md

 # Term-paper_ScpoCompEcon

-Up to now no plan at all.
-I will probably do a replication of some paper in relation with my master thesis (high-skilled migration, fiscal optimization is kind of the broad topic up to now).
+The objective of the paper is to check the transitivity of the preferences in the model supporting my master thesis.